mdn/content/files/en-us/mdn/writing_guidelines/page_structures/live_samples/index.md

 Sometimes you just want to display the static code block pertinent to the example rendered within a page.
 However, you still need the HTML, CSS, and JavaScript code blocks to render such an example.

-To achieve this, you can hide any code blocks that are not relevant by using the `hidden` class.
+To achieve this, you can hide any code blocks that are not relevant by adding the `hidden` info string to the language identifier.
 If you do this, omit the `### HTML/CSS/JavaScript` headings for the hidden code blocks.

 Using the example above but hiding the HTML code would look like this: